-Web scraping activity may be legal in cases where it is done without breaching any laws regarding the source targets or data itself.
+So is web scraping activity legal or not?
+It is not illegal as such.
+In the end, you can crawl and scrape your own website without much effort.
+Businesses use bots for their benefit but at the same time don’t want others to exploit web scrapers against them.
 If you wonder if you can get in trouble for web scraping, you should be aware of what cases of web scraping are illegal.
 Here are some specific web scraping examples that are illegal:

 1. Your web scraper should not log-in to websites and then download data.
 By logging-in on any websites, users have to agree to the Terms of Service (ToS) (By the way it is also possible to accept ToS just by browsing the website), which may forbid activity like automated data collection.

 2. There is a misconception that you can do whatever you want with publicly accessible data.
 There may be less restrictions for scraping publicly available information as opposed to private information, but you still have to make sure that you are not breaching laws that may be applicable to such data, for example – downloading copyrighted data.
 Usually, it includes designs, layouts, articles, videos and everything that can be considered as creative work.

 3. Even if data is needed for personal usage, Terms of Service may forbid any kind of automatic data collection.
 In this case, not data usage but scraping activity itself may be illegal.

 Why does web scraping activity sometimes appear negatively?

 Web scraping may be legal where you are scraping without breaking any rules or applicable laws surrounding the targeted websites or gathered data.
 However, malicious actors or hackers intentionally abuse web scraping.
 Here are some thoughts on why sometimes web scraping is considered a suspicious activity: